CiscoTestAutomation/getting-started/develop-guide/writetrigger/writetrigger.rst

             # Section name - Can be any name, it will show as the first section
             # of the testcase
                 - apply_configuration:
-                devices:

-                    # Device to use
-                    - uut:
                         - >>>> <ACTION> <<<<
                         - >>>> <ACTION> <<<<
                         - >>>> <ACTION> <<<<

             - section_two:
-                devices:
-                    - uut:
+                - verify_configuration:
                         - >>>> <ACTION> <<<<
                         - >>>> <ACTION> <<<<
         ...

+Below you can find the list of all available actions

 Execute
 _______

 The Execute action is used to execute a command on the device.
-To verify the output contains specific information you can pass any string under the include key or the exclude key.
-Both include and exclude are optional and without them only the command will execute.
+To verify the output contains specific information you can pass any string under the 'include' key or the 'exclude' key.
+Both 'include' and 'exclude' are optional and without them only the command will execute.

 .. code-block:: YAML